YinhanHe123/YinhanHe123/README.md

 Hi!
 This is Yinhan (Jonathan) ^v^:

-🔭 I'm a ECE Ph.D. candidate at the University of Virginia
+🔭 I'm an ECE Ph.D. candidate at the University of Virginia

 😄 I mainly work on large language models post-training, chain-of-thought reasoning, and in-context learning